christiespeich/mooberry-story/README.txt

 == Changelog ==
 = 1.2 =
 * Appends story title to post title only if not viewing single, otherwise just displays story title
+* Fixes errors when creating story and first post
+* Updates for WP 4.4

 = 1.1 =
 * Fixes bug when saving posts which causes website to hang up